tc39/proposal-record-tuple/README.md

 At a high level, the object/primitive distinction helps form a hard line between the deeply immutable, context-free, identity-free world and the world of mutable objects above it.
 This category split makes the design and mental model clearer.

 An alternative to implementing Record and Tuple as primitives would be to use [operator overloading](https://github.com/tc39/proposal-operator-overloading) to achieve a similar result, by implementing an overloaded abstract equality (`==`) operator that deeply compares objects.
 While this is possible, it doesn't satisfy the full use case, because operator overloading doesn't provide an override for the `===` operator.
-We want the strict equality (`===`) operator to be a reliable check of "identity" for objects and "observable value" (modulo -0/+0/NaN) for value types.
+We want the strict equality (`===`) operator to be a reliable check of "identity" for objects and "observable value" (modulo -0/+0/NaN) for primitive types.

 Another option is to perform what is called _interning_: we track globally Record or Tuple objects and if we attempt to create a new one that happens to be identical to an existing Record object, we now reference this existing Record instead of creating a new one.
 This is essentially what the [polyfill](https://github.com/bloomberg/record-tuple-polyfill) does.
 We're now equating value and identity.
 This approach creates problems once we extend that behavior across multiple JavaScript contexts and wouldn't give deep immutability by nature and **it is particularly slow** which would make using Record & Tuple a performance-negative choice.